endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Winter '24 - x titles (y abandoned), theme: Death & Co.

-_Martial Arts and Philosophy_
-_How to Live_, Sarah Bakewell
-_Japanese Death Poems_, Yoel Hoffmann
-_Dead Souls_, Nikolai Gogol
-_The Posthumous Memoirs of Brás Cubas_, Joaquim Maria Machado de Assis _Death on the Installment Plan_
-_Madwomen_
-_Cancer Ward_ Aleksandr Solzhenitsyn
-_Sickness onto Death_
-_Last Works_, Mark C. Taylor
-_The Stoic Challenge_
-_Intoxicated by My Illness_, Anatole Broyard
-_Natural Causes_ Barbara Ehrenreich
-_The Mansion of Happiness_
-_The Work of the Dead: A Cultural History of Mortal Remains_ _The American Way of Death_
-_The Decameron_ Giovanni Boccaccio

-## Autumn '23 - x titles (y abandoned), theme: Drink & Co.

-**honorable mention:** _Babylon Revisited; Between Meals: An Appetite for Paris; The Brewmaster's Table; A Brief History of Vice; Broken Glass; Cat on a Hot Tin Roof; Cyclops; A Drinking Life; Drinking with Men; Dry (Augusten Burroughs); A Fan's Notes; A Farewell to Arms; Fitzgerald; The Ginger Man; Ham on Rye; A History of the World in 6 Glasses; The Iceman Cometh; Kitchen Confidential; Last Call: The Rise and Fall of Prohibition; Long Day's Journey into Night; Money; Lucky Jim; A Moveable Feast; Rum Diaries; Tasting Bear; The Thought Gang_

 |	title	|	author	|	media	|	alibi	|
 |	---	|	---	|	---	|	---	|
 |		|		|		|		|